 - Bake for 10 minutes.
 While it bakes, make the caramel sauce.

-- In a large microwave-safe mixing bowl, combine the caramels, cream, and heat on high power in 60-second bursts to melt caramels, stirring after each burst.
+- In a large microwave-safe mixing bowl, combine the caramels, cream, salt, and heat on high power in 60-second bursts to melt caramels, stirring after each burst.
 It will likely take about 4 to 5 minutes total to melt; heat until mixture can be stirred smooth.
 Alternatively, combine caramels and cream in a medium saucepan, and heat over medium-low heat to melt, stirring nearly continuously, until mixture can be stirred smooth.